-First there was a forest, then just a smattering of trees, and finally just this one tree.
+First, there was a forest, then just a smattering of trees, and finally, just this one tree.
 On a specific day, at a specific time, someone came to the last tree.
 Maybe they paused.
-Then they chopped it down too.
-This is a version of the tragedy of the commons, a parable where incentives create the worse of all worlds.
+Then they chopped it down, too.
+This is a version of the tragedy of the commons, a parable where incentives create the worst of all worlds.
 Yet incentives can work the other way around, about planting the first tree, then more, not taking down the last one.

 In the space sector, any obviousness about incentives is not the case.
 Early in my career, thinking through what a design decision really meant in the future was too often happening after the fact.
 The horses had not just left the barn.
 They were never there.
 As the eventual operator at Kennedy, we faced the dilemma of getting caught just reacting to another organization and their design’s future needs.
 We would be left to live with the consequences.
-As new projects came and went it was obvious, we operators needed to act fast, to emphasize what needed to be on a projects radar at the start, before the emails about how “mistakes were made”.
-This became all about what a design might specifically do better, so years away it would be easier to prepare for launch.
-Right along came new technology, beyond just better designs for what we knew.
-Later still, management buzz-words saw a heyday, because good process means good products.
+As new projects came and went, it was obvious that we operators needed to act fast to emphasize what needed to be on a project’s radar at the start, before the emails about how “mistakes were made.”
+This became all about what a design might specifically do better, so years away, it would be easier to prepare for launch.
+Right along came new technology beyond better designs for what we knew.
+Later, management buzzwords saw a heyday because a good process means good products.

-Still, the years wore on and something was missing.
+Still, the years wore on, and something was missing, like asking why.

 Just ask why

-In the business of space exploration, incentives have never gotten the attention they should to be built-in to our “systems” with the rigor of how a team designs a spacecraft or an engine.
-Incentives in any sector are a messy business, people and organizations pulling and pushing in different directions on a good day, or more likely, just in mysterious directions.
+In the business of space exploration, incentives have never gotten the attention they should, being built into our “systems” with the rigor of how a team designs a spacecraft or an engine.
+Incentives in any sector are messy, with people and organizations pulling and pushing in different directions on a good day or, more likely, just in mysterious directions.
 Now, space sector incentives are in many ways just waiting to grow new forms – all a long time coming.

 There is a way to look at commercial space with a checklist of ingredients.
-Yet even if we gather up details that far, it’s impossible to avoid asking “why” partnership and commercial space work at all.
-Quickly, a messy discussion arises about that incentives-thing.
+Yet even if we gather details that far, it’s impossible to avoid asking “why” partnerships and commercial space work.
+Quickly, a murky discussion arises about that incentive thing.
+In particular, what is a proper alignment of incentives?

 A proper alignment of incentives

-Discussions with people who played key roles in commercial programs turned a phrase that’s memorable about “why” these programs succeed – “a proper alignment of incentives”.
-This is first hand, from people who were there in the NASA partnership to get cargo to the International Space Station.
+Discussions with people who played critical roles in commercial programs repeated a memorable phrase about “why” these programs succeed – “a proper alignment of incentives.”
+This is first hand from people who were there in the NASA partnership to get cargo to the International Space Station.

-These subjects are always difficult.
-Engineers easily focus on why, if it’s about a design choice, physics, or materials, much less so when it’s messy humans and our motives.
-Asking why a particular commercial practice works well seems to be asking for an opinion, not a fact.
-Nonetheless, there’s no escaping the discussion, a compulsion as strong as wanting to figure out which widget caused the rapid unscheduled disassembly, or how to make sure it does not.
+These subjects are always tricky.
+Engineers easily focus on why, if it’s about a design choice, physics, or materials, much less so when it’s humans and our motives.
+Asking why a particular commercial practice works well seems to ask for an opinion, not a fact.
+Nonetheless, there’s no escaping the discussion, a compulsion as strong as wanting to figure out which widget caused the rapid unscheduled disassembly or how to ensure it does not.

 At first blush, the incentives seem to be only about costs – extremely dangerous when mixed with the laws of physics.
-Government and industry make an arrangement that simply seems to dis-incentivize cost over-runs, of the kind and scale that only the government shrugs off.
+Government and industry make an arrangement that appears to disincentivize cost overruns of the kind and scale that only the government shrugs off.
 Actually, there is more going on.
 Hand in hand with cost comes other less obvious but equally important benefits.
-The ingredients encourage safety, through learning and reliability growth, for improvements in quality at those lower costs.
+The ingredients encourage safety through learning and reliability growth for improvements in quality at lower costs.
+This is the crux of “why” specific incentives arise in partnerships and “commercial space.”

 “Why” as incentives in partnerships and commercial space

 There are many possibilities for “why” certain ingredients in commercial approaches would work toward getting better results for NASA for less funding.
-Consider the incentives below as “why” paired to each of the commercial ingredients.
+Consider the incentives below as “why” paired to each commercial ingredient.

 The next question is if these ingredients and incentives actually work.
-A single point is not a trend and theory must meet reality.
-Which brings us to “who”.
-As far as a clinical trial we have more than a few patients.
+A single point is not a trend, and theory must meet reality.
+This brings us to “who”.
+Regarding a clinical trial, we have more than a few patients.

 Stay tuned for Part 3.